github/training-kit/advanced/index.md

 #### Command line interface
 * Uses the API for interfacing with your repos
-* Stores OAUTH token, credentials
+* Stores OAuth token, credentials
 * Highly efficient for power-users
 * Hub and GH merging into one project